CogNeuroUR/frame-by-frame/README.md

 + **./scripts**
 Main Py-Scripts nad Py-Notebooks (:= core part of the pipeline)
 + **./temp**
-Temporary date (like .csv, .pkg) for further use during running of the pipeline
+Temporary data (like .csv, .pkg) for further use during running of the pipeline

 ## Steps